 It’s impossible to overstate how important the unburnt forests of the central west are.
 They are essential for protecting significant headwaters of important rivers, for alleviating climate change impacts, and refuges for bushfire-affected threatened wildlife.

-Tell Minister Thomas that Victorians want thriving habitats and sustainable jobs in new western national parks, not native forest logging.
+Tell local MP, Mary-Anne Thomas that Victorians want thriving habitats and sustainable jobs in new western national parks, not native forest logging.